amasandy/Checkout-Experience-iOS/README.md

 ### Status callbacks

-The two following methods are called when the payment is successfull or failed:
+The two following methods are called when the payment is successful or failed:
 > Swift
 ```swift
 func paymentContext(_ checkoutContext: AMCheckoutContext, didFinishWithStatus status: AMPaymentStatus, error: Error?) {